lanl/spiner/doc/sphinx/src/statement-of-need.rst

 specialized hardware, such as GPUs.
 A key tool in the toolbox for many scientific codes is tabulated data.
 Fluid and continuum dynamics codes often encapsulate the equation of state as data tabulated in density and temperature.
-Radiation transport uses emissivity and absorption opacity on tables such as those computed in [@SullivanWeak].
-As continuum dynamics is required for a variety of applications, such as astrophysics, geophysics, climate science, vehicle engineering, and national security, utilizing a very large number of supercomputer cycles, providing tabulated data for these applications has the potential for significant impact.
+Radiation transport uses emissivity and absorption opacity on tables.
+As continuum dynamics is required for a variety of applications, such as astrophysics, geophysics, climate science, vehicle engineering, and national security, utilizing a very large number of supercomputer cycles, providing interpolation on tabulated data for these applications has the potential for significant impact.

 These capabilities must be supported on all hardware a code may be run on, whether this is an NVIDIA GPU, an Intel CPU, or a next generation